 Current law contains several rules to prevent a REIT from shifting income out of its taxable subsidiary to the REIT (which is subject to only one level of tax).
 For example, rent paid by a TRS to its controlling REIT qualifies as rental income under the REIT tax tests only if at least 90% of the space is rented by unrelated parties and the TRS pays rent comparable to that paid by the unrelated parties.
-Application of the test is unclear because current law does not contain a measurement date for determining how much of the REIT's property is rented by unrelated parties or at comparable rates, nor does it address the consequences of lease terminations that have the effect of increasing the percentage of property rented to the subsidiary above 90%.
+Application of the test was unclear because prior law did not contain a measurement date for determining how much of the REIT's property is rented by unrelated parties or at comparable rates, nor did it address the consequences of lease terminations that have the effect of increasing the percentage of property rented to the subsidiary above 90%.

 H.R.
-4520 will clarify this by testing the comparability of rents at the beginning of a lease term, upon a lease extension, and upon a lease renegotiation when the rent between a REIT and its subsidiary is increased.
-It also will allow a REIT a full quarter to re-lease space to unrelated parties when a termination causes a REIT to rent more than 10% of a property to a taxable subsidiary.
-This provision also will be effective for taxable years beginning after December 31, 2000.
+4520 clarifies this by testing the comparability of rents at the beginning of a lease term, upon a lease extension, and upon a lease renegotiation when the rent between a REIT and its subsidiary is increased.
+It also allows a REIT a full quarter to re-lease space to unrelated parties when a termination causes a REIT to rent more than 10% of a property to a taxable REIT subsidiary.
+This provision also is effective for taxable years beginning after December 31, 2000.